BradLarson/GPUImage2/README.md

 - **ZoomBlur**: Applies a directional motion blur to an image
   - *blurSize*: A multiplier for the blur size, ranging from 0.0 on up, with a default of 1.0
   - *blurCenter*: The normalized center of the blur.
 (0.5, 0.5) by default

+- **ColourFASTFeatureDetection**: Brings out the ColourFAST feature descriptors for an image
+  - *blurRadiusInPixels*: The underlying blur radius for the box blur.
+Default is 3.0.

 ### Blending modes ###